 Most activated alumina systems can also filter out iron.
 They cost around $40-$70, which doesn’t include the cost of replacing the filter media.

-You may find it a better deal to purchase this filter to use within a larger water filtration system that’ll remove a broader range of impurities in your water supply.
+You may find that it is a better option to purchase this type of filter for use within a more comprehensive filtration system that will remove a broader range of impurities in your water supply.